Reap the health benefits of chia seeds in your morning breakfast juice with this simple recipe that packs a powerful nutritional punch!

 If you’re looking for a way to make your breakfast more interesting look no further!
 Chia Juice is a healthy alternative to the typical fruit juice you’re probably used to drinking at breakfast.
 Consuming a glass of this delicious beverage is the perfect way to start your day.
 You’ll be adding some protein and lots of fiber to a drink that would otherwise have very little.
 One of the unique properties of chia seeds is their ability to absorb many times their weight in water, producing a gel-like substance that can be combined with foods to change their texture and enhance their nutritive value.
 It sounds strange to be drinking seeds, but once the chia seeds are hydrated they become tender, and, when mixed with juice they have a pleasant mouthfeel.
 There are several brands of chia juice on the market but most have added sugar and are quite pricey.
 If you make your own Chia Juice you can control the sugar content by using juice with no added sweeteners, and you’ll be saving money too.

+Chia seeds come from the chia plant, known botanically as Salvia hispanica.
+This herbaceous flowering plant is part of the mint family and is native to Central America.
+It’s edible seeds are aptly called chia seeds, but they’re also sometimes referred to as chia fruit, a less accurate label that may have come into use because botanists (scientists who study plants) call any plant with seeds inside of it, a fruit.
+Before chia seeds became known as a superfood they were famous for growing the fur on Chia Pets.
 Before chia seeds became known as a superfood they were famous for growing the fur on Chia Pets.
 Introduced in the 1970’s, Chia Pets are small ceramic planters in various animal shapes that, when spread with a layer of wet chia seeds, grow sprouts that are meant to resemble fur or hair.
 TV commercials for this wildly popular novelty item once dominated the airwaves, so much so, that I can still hear the jingle ringing in my head – Ch-Ch-Ch-Chia.
 Nowadays when you hear about chia seeds, it’s likely because of their versatility and impressive health benefits.
 A mere 3 tablespoons of chia seeds deliver 12 grams of fiber, 5 grams of protein, 10 grams of fat (most of which are omega-3), 20% of the RDI (recommended daily intake) of calcium and iron, and almost 1/3 of the RDI of manganese, magnesium, and phosphorous.
 Each serving also contains healthy amounts of zinc, vitamin B3 (niacin), potassium, vitamin B1 (thiamine) and vitamin B2, all with only 160 calories.
 That’s nutrition power!

 Here’s what hydrated chia seeds look like.
 They’re not very attractive and, full disclosure, they’re incredibly slimy prior to being mixed with juice.
 In fact, when I first showed my husband hydrated chia seeds and told him I planned to make a drink with them his response was “you want me to drink THAT?”
 Now he loves Chia Juice and like me, drinks it pretty much every day.